xmed-lab/TP-Mamba/README.md

 💧 ***[2024-10-22]*** Re-organize and Upload partial core codes.

 ## 🔥🔥🔥 Contributions
-We foucs on proposing more advanced adapters or training algorithms to adapt the pre-trained VFM (both natural and medical-specific models) on 3d medical image segmentation.
+We foucs on proposing more advanced adapters or training algorithms to adapt the pre-trained VFM (both ***natural*** and ***medical-specific*** models) on 3d medical image segmentation.

-🔥 ***Data-Efficient***: Use less data to achieve more competitive performance, such as semi-supervised, few-shot, zero-shot and so on.
+🔥 ***Data-Efficient***: Use less data to achieve more competitive performance, such as semi-supervised, few-shot, zero-shot, and so on.

-🔥 ***Parameter-Efficient***: Enhance the representation by lightweight adapters, such as local-feature, global-feature or other existing adapters.
+🔥 ***Parameter-Efficient***: Enhance the representation by lightweight adapters, such as local-feature, global-feature, or other existing adapters.

 ## 🧰 Installation
 🔨 TODO